theirix/omnibot/README.md

 Simple XMPP bot for server monitoring.
 Works with AMQP for sending messages at server side.
 Sends notifications to a user via XMPP.
+Checks e-mail and extracts attachments to a specified directory.

 Dependencies
 ------------